june07/sublime-Jenkinsfile/README.md

 # sublime-Jenkinsfile

-Jenkinsfile is a plugin for Sublime Text.
+Jenkinsfile is a plugin for Sublime Text that gives you easy access to the Jenkins declarative-linter via a secure mechanism, SSH or HTTPS.

 [https://packagecontrol.io/packages/Jenkinsfile](https://packagecontrol.io/packages/Jenkinsfile)

-  - Securely (ssh) lint your Jenkinsfile ([What is a Jenkinsfile?](https://jenkins.io/doc/book/pipeline/jenkinsfile/)) inside of Sublime Text
+  - Securely (ssh, https) lint your Jenkinsfile ([What is a Jenkinsfile?](https://jenkins.io/doc/book/pipeline/jenkinsfile/)) inside of Sublime Text
   - Lint against Jenkins cloud instance if ssh access is unavailble on your primary environment
   - Magic